Authors of section

 With well-established infections, there may not be a clear demarcation between viable and non-viable tissue.
 Radical excision may be necessary to eliminate infection, even though it may increase the complexity of reconstruction.

-Adequate, timely débridement is the most important element of the treatment of a fracture-site infection.
+Adequate, timely débridementdebridement is the most important element of the treatment of a fracture-site infection.

-After débridement, the surgical site should be thoroughly irrigated with Ringer-lactate solution to reduce the bacterial population.
-In cases with large amounts of dead tissue, or grossly purulent wounds, repeated surgical clearances are indicated.
-Deciding what tissue to remove and what tissue to retain is the essential challenge of débridement .
-Such decision-making is learned from experienced surgeons and by practice.
-Common errors are failure to remove enough compromised tissue, and/or to do so in a way that injures the retained tissue.
+After debridement, the surgical site should be thoroughly irrigated to reduce the bacterial population.
+In cases with substantial amounts of dead tissue, or grossly purulent wounds, repeated surgical debridement is indicated.
+Deciding what tissue to remove and what tissue to retain is the essential challenge of debridement.
+Such decision-making is learned from experienced surgeons and from practice.
+Common errors are failure to remove enough compromised tissue, and/or doing so in a way that injures the retained tissue.
 An organized approach that proceeds in orderly steps through tissue levels is required.
 Any non-viable skin is excised.
 The incision should be extended, as necessary, for adequate exposure of the whole infected zone.
-The depths of the wound are then exposed, and must include all of the previous surgical exposure.
+The depths of the wound are then exposed and must include all of the previous surgical exposure.
 Any extension of hematoma, pus, or necrotic tissue, should be explored fully.

-With acute wound infections, internal fixation devices may be retained, if they continue to provide absolute mechanical stability.
-If the implants are loose, and in more established infections, it is advisable to remove all hardware and to restabilize with an external fixator.
+With acute wound infections, internal fixation devices may be retained, if they continue to provide appropriate mechanical stability.
+If the implants are loose, and in more established infections, it is advisable to remove all hardware and to restabilize with an external fixator or new internal fixation device.

 infection

-In areas where dead bone exists, removal with a high-speed burr, or osteotomes, until bone bleeding is encountered.
-Small bleeding osseous vessels (“Paprika sign”) indicate viable bone.
+In areas where dead bone exists, remove with a high-speed burr or osteotomes until bone bleeding is encountered.
+Small bleeding osseous vessels (“paprika sign”) indicate viable bone.

-Abundant irrigation helps to remove bacteria, bits of dead tissue and blood clot, and improves the surgeon’s ability to examine the wound.
+Abundant irrigation helps to remove bacteria, pieces of dead tissue, and blood clot, and improves the surgeon’s ability to examine the wound.

 infection